About the Award

 - Promotes FLY’s mission to the Yale community and encourages FLY involvement

-- Enhances workplace engagement for young professionals
+- Enhances workplace engagement for early career professionals

 - Promotes career mobility